martaldsantos/doc-process-hack/README.md

 1. Challenge 01: **[Resources Deployment](Challenge1/readme.md)**
    - Creation of the Services necessary to conduct this Hack
 2. Challenge 02: **[Implement Document Field Extraction](Challenge2/readme.md)**
-   - Upload Data to Storage Account
-   - Use Azure Document Intelligence Model to retrieve information from docs
+   - Use Azure Document Intelligence Model to retrieve information from Text and Tables
 3. Challenge 03: **[Make your documents searchable](Challenge3/readme.md)**
-   - Structuring data retrieved
-   - Create AI Search index to search your data
+   - Structuring the Retrieved Data and Upload it to a Cosmos DB
 4. Challenge 04: **[Data Uploading on Cosmos DB](Challenge4/readme.md)**
-   - Add your structured data to your Cosmos DB
+   - Creation of a Function App that will Automate these Processes
 5. Challenge 05: **[Automating Document Processing](Challenge5/readme.md)**
-   - Creation of Function App to automate processing
+   - Text and Table indexing and using with AOAI to ask questions to our DB